 You’ve successfully launched your business, and built up a solid—if small—customer base.
 Starting small has its benefits; after all, it allowed you the opportunity to cultivate a loyal relationship with your customers.
 By now, you’ve had time to work out any kinks, and you’re confident that your product or service is truly the best your business can offer.

 Now, you’re eager to expand and grow your business.
 But, growing your customer base is much easier said than done.
 How do you get more customers for your business?
-I asked the Young Entrepreneur Council for their input, as well as Palo Alto Software’s Caroline Cummings and Tim Shoemaker.
+I asked the Young Entrepreneur Council for their input, as well as Tim Shoemaker, who headed up channel sales at here Palo Alto Software.
 From marketing tactics to better networking, try these tips and watch your customer base grow quickly.

 8 ideas to help you grow your customer base: